Fall of Kabul (2021): US–Taliban deal

-The US–Taliban deal, also known as the "Agreement for Bringing Peace to Afghanistan", was a peace agreement signed by the United States and the Taliban on 29 February 2020 in Doha, Qatar.
+The United States–Taliban deal, also known as the "Agreement for Bringing Peace to Afghanistan", was a peace agreement signed by the United States and the Taliban on 29 February 2020 in Doha, Qatar.
 The deal was meant to bring the war in Afghanistan to an end.
-Significantly, the deal did not involve the then Afghan government.
+Significantly, the deal did not involve the then Afghan government, which led some experts to compare it to the Munich Agreement of 1938.

 The deal stipulated fighting restrictions for both the US and the Taliban, including the withdrawal of all NATO forces from Afghanistan in return for counter-terrorism commitments from the Taliban.
 The US agreed to an initial reduction of its force level from 13,000 to 8,600 within 135 days (i.e., by July 2020), followed by a full withdrawal within 14 months (i.e., by 1 May 2021) if the Taliban kept its commitments.
 The US also committed to closing five military bases within 135 days, and expressed its intent to end economic sanctions on the Taliban by 27 August 2020.

 The deal had a significant impact on the Afghan National Security Forces.
 US support for the Afghan military was significantly reduced.
 And according to the terms of the deal, US military aircraft could not attack Taliban groups waiting more than 500 meters away, giving the Taliban an edge in targeting Afghan military units.

-The deal also exacerbated the decline in morale of the Afghan army and police, leading to members bargaining with the Taliban.
+The deal also exacerbated the decline in morale of the Afghan National Army and the Afghan National Police, leading to members bargaining with the Taliban.
 The Taliban was also able to spread propaganda and disinformation about the agreement, due to a lack of information and secret annexes in the agreement that were unknown even to the then Afghan government.
-Propaganda aimed to convince local police and military units that the US had already handed over territories to the Taliban, and that they should abandon their positions.
+The Taliban propaganda aimed to convince local police and military units that the US had already handed over territories to the Taliban, and that they should abandon their positions too.